jonshiach/graphics-notes/_sources/_pages/02_basic_shapes_in_OpenGL.md

 shaderID = LoadShaders("vertexShader.glsl", "fragmentShader.glsl");
 ```

 This code creates a program object which will be referred to by the integer `shaderID`.
-Now that we have an ID for our shader programmes, we need to instruct OpenGL to use it.
+Now that we have an ID for our shader programs, we need to instruct OpenGL to use it.
 To do this enter the following code

 ```cpp
 // Use the shader program